aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/validations/clear-validations/_index.md

 weight: 10
 ---

-This REST API indicates Delete worksheet validation by index.
+This REST API indicates to delete all worksheet validations on an Excel worksheet.

 ## RSET API